pipiscrew/timeline/notes/whenatkitchen.md

 **Stainless steel** is `non-reactive` and easy to clean, while **cast iron** and **ceramic** can **add** iron and other minerals to food during cooking.
 However, it is important to note that **non-stick pans**, which are made from materials such as **Teflon**, may release **harmful** chemicals when heated to high temperatures.

 **Titanium** is `non-reactive`, meaning they won't affect the taste or quality of food, truly non-stick and they are also resistant to scratches and dings.
-However, one of the main disadvantage is that it does not distribute heat very well.
 Is typically **very safe**, especially when compared to other non-stick cookware sets that contain [Teflon](https://www.webmd.com/food-recipes/is-teflon-coating-safe), PTFE and other kinds of fluoropolymers.

 * Stainless steel or aluminum frying pans can heat up to around 260-290°C when used on a gas stove.
 * Cast iron around 370-425°C on a gas stove.